On the validity of pre-trained transformers for natural language processing in the software engineering domain: Introduction

 \section{Introduction}

 } \IEEEPARstart{T}{he} introduction of the transformer model \cite{DBLP:journals/corr/VaswaniSPUJGKP17} has permanently changed the field of Natural Language Processing (NLP) and paved the way for modern language representation models such as BERT \cite{devlin-etal-2019-bert}, XLNet \cite{xlnet}, and GPT-2 \cite{radford2019language}.
-All of these models have in common that they use transfer learning in the form of pre-training to learn a general representation of language, which can then be fine-tuned to various downstream tasks.
+These models have in common that they use transfer learning in the form of pre-training to learn a general representation of language, which can then be fine-tuned to various downstream tasks.
 Pre-training is expensive and requires large text corpora.
 Therefore, most of the available models are pre-trained by large companies on vast amounts of general domain data such as the entire English Wikipedia or the Common Crawl News dataset \cite{nagel2016}.
 While these models achieve remarkable results in a variety of NLP tasks, the learned word representations (embeddings) still reflect the general domain.
 This is a problem because the meaning of words varies based on context and is therefore domain dependent.
-Hence, there is a considerable interest in adapting language representation models to different domains, especially to the biomedical domain.
-Recently, Beltagy\etal~\cite{SciBERT} proposed SciBERT, a BERT-based model pre-trained from scratch on a scientific biomedical corpus.
-The authors achieved state-of-the-art results in domain-specific tasks and were able to show that the embeddings and vocabulary of SciBERT differ significantly from those of BERT.
-Similar models are available for different domains such as BioBERT \cite{BioBERT} and ClinicalBERT \cite{ClinicalBERT}.
+Hence, there is a considerable interest in adapting language representation models to different domains.
+For example, SciBERT \cite{SciBERT}, BioBERT \cite{BioBERT} and ClinicalBERT \cite{ClinicalBERT} are BERT models adopted to the bio-medical domain.

 In Software Engineering (SE) there are many technical terms that do not exist in other domains and words that have a different meaning within the domain.
-Therefore, the differences in embeddings and vocabulary should also be transferable to the SE domain.
 For example, the word ``bug'' in the general domain refers to an insect, but within the SE domain it refers to a defect.
 Similarly, ``ant'' is an insect in the general domain, but a build tool within SE.
-Words such as "bug" and "ant" are called polysemes, i.e., words that have different meanings depending on their context.
+Words such as ``"bug'' and ``ant'' are called polysemes, i.e., words that have different meanings depending on their context.
+The notion that pre-trained natural language models should be adopted for the SE domain is not new and was already considered by other, e.g., for word2vec embeddings~\cite{Efstathiou2018} and Named Entity Recognition (NER) with BERT models \cite{tabassum-etal-2020-code}.\footnote{Pre-trained models for source code are outside of our scope.}